iWinger/SongLibrary/README.md

 # SongLibrary
-A GUI that has a song library management system coded in JavaFX
+A GUI that has a song library management system coded in Java, JavaFX